What is Puri Rath Yatra 2019 ?

 It is an annual event that is celebrated on the ‘Dwitiya’ (2nd day) during the ‘Ashadha Shukla Paksha’ (the waxing phase of moon in the Ashadha month of the Hindu Calendar).
 Puri Rath Yatra is the biggest religious festival of Puri that attracts tourists and devotees from India as well as abroad.
 Over one million pilgrims visit Puri every year to witness this grand Chariot Festival.

-Puri Rath Yatra 2019 is on July 04 Thursday
+Puri Rath Yatra 2019 was on July 04 Thursday

 Rituals during Puri Rath Yatra